Tbeck202/BracketBuilder/Styleguide.md

 * I like to use flexbox for laying out the content but, in the end, I guess it doesn't really matter how you do it.
 * I typically like things to be centered.
-* I like rounded corners on continers.
+* I like rounded corners on containers.

 ### Other than the above items, go nuts!